Kickflip/python-kickflip/README.md

 It's a Kickflip library and command line client!

+## Status!

+This library is a **work in progress!** Don't use it for anything yet.

+The [iOS](https://github.com/Kickflip/kickflip-ios-sdk) and [Android](https://github.com/Kickflip/kickflip-android-sdk) SDKs are ready already, however!

 ## Command Line Usage

 0. First, you'll need a [Kickflip](http://kickflip.io) account and an application.
 You'll also need a recent version of _ffmpeg_ installed.